-The library at Graceland International School is very inadequate both in so far as books are concerned and in the lack of shelves for the books that they do have.
+The library at Graceland International School is very inadequate, lacking both reference books and shelving to store them.
 Many of the books that the library does have are stacked in a few piles along the walls.

-It is for this reason that we have shipped three barrels of resource textbooks and other materials to help stock the Library at Graceland International School.
+For this reason, we have shipped three barrels of resource textbooks and other materials to help stock the school library.
 We are sending three more barrels this summer.
-The books that we have gathered to ship have been acquired from two Connecticut school systems, Granby and South Windsor.
+The books that have been shipped were donated through two Connecticut school systems, Granby and South Windsor.

 Most of the books we are sending are in the fields of math, science and technology.

 He approached the principal of the South Windsor High for books that were no longer needed at the school.
-These books will be placed in the Library of the of Grace school as a resource for both teachers and students.
+These books will be placed in the library of the school as a resource for both teachers and students.